Realhaqq/CerosSkierGame/README.md

   **Comments (b)**
-  * How well you've followed the instructions.
+  How well you've followed the instructions.
 Did you do everything we said you should do?

-    Above comments described the entire implementation that I worked on, also I did it the way it's now because of the simplicity.
+    - Above comments described the entire implementation that I worked on, also I did it the way it's now because of the simplicity.

-  * Are there any known bugs?
+  Are there any known bugs?
-    NO.
+    - NO.

-  * Did you do any bonus items?
+  Did you do any bonus items?
-    Yes, I did, I've added sound on Crash and Skier Jump.
+    - Yes, I did, I've added sound on Crash and Skier Jump.
+Also re-structure the implementation.

  * Tell us how to run it, either locally or through a cloud provider.

   *Run it locally:*
    - Install the npm packages by running npm install,
    - Run the application with this command *npm run dev*